 Be aware of scams – There are a few scams to keep an eye out for while driving in Cozumel, mostly around refilling your gas tank.
 Almost all gas stations on the island will be full service, meaning there is an attendant who fills your tank.

 Scam #1 – The first scam happens when they begin fueling – make sure they reset the pump before they start pumping your gas.
 If not you can be unknowingly charged for your gas plus the last person’s gas too.
 This seems to be happening less lately, but still, make sure you see the pump reset to all zeros.

 For example, if you owe 370 pesos and you give the attendant a 500 peso note, they might quickly turn around with a 50 peso note in their hand saying you gave them 50, not 500.
-They do this so quick it is pretty convincing.
-So, be very clear and confident when you pass them money and don’t be fooled.
+They do this so quickly it is pretty convincing.
+So, be very clear and confident when you pass the money and don’t be fooled.